 - a.
-By applying for certification, seed potato growers are granting access for state inspectors (or their designees) to inspect certifiable fields and seed storage facilities - b.
-Application forms are available by $\underline{\text{May }1^{\text{st}}}$ from the Alaska Division of Agriculture.
+By applying for certification, seed potato growers are granting access for state inspectors (or their designees) to inspect certifiable fields and seed storage facilities. - b.
+Application forms are available by May 1st from the Alaska Division of Agriculture.
 Information and assistance relating to completion of application forms will be provided by the Alaska Division of Agriculture upon request. - c.
 Completed applications must be returned to the Alaska Division of Agriculture on or before June 15.
 Late applications may be rejected.
 Determination of accepting a late application will be based on the availability of the inspector to perform the inspections.
 Additional certification fees may be assessed depending on the time and cost to perform the inspections. - d.
 The Alaska Division of Agriculture reserves the right to reject certification applications based on the following reasons: - 1) Unacceptable lots.
 (See 3.
-Seed Stock Eligibility) - 2) Incomplete or imprecise farm maps.
-Farm maps showing the location and dimensions of seed lot (including variety name and generation) must accompany applications. - 3) Lack of documentation; Blue tag, North American Certified Seed Potato Health Certificate, licensing agreements, etc. - 4) Incomplete or improperly completed applications. - 5) Late applications. - 6) Any other reason that hinders the ability of the Alaska Division of Agriculture to process the applications.
+Seed Stock Eligibility) - 2) Incomplete or improperly completed applications. - 3) Incomplete or imprecise farm maps.
+Farm maps showing the location and dimensions of seed lot (including variety name and generation) must accompany application. - 4) Lack of documentation; Blue tag, North American Certified Seed Potato Health Certificate, licensing agreements, etc. - 5) Late applications. - 6) Outstanding Certification fees. - 7) Any other reason that hinders the ability of the Alaska Division of Agriculture to process the applications.